cakephp/docs/en/core-libraries/helpers/form.rst

 .. php:method:: dateTime($fieldName, $dateFormat = 'DMY', $timeFormat = '12', $attributes = array())

     Creates a set of select inputs for date and time.
 Valid values for
-    $dateformat are ‘DMY’, ‘MDY’, ‘YMD’ or ‘NONE’.
+    $dateformat are 'DMY', 'MDY', 'YMD' or 'NONE'.
 Valid values for
-    $timeFormat are ‘12’, ‘24’, and null.
+    $timeFormat are '12', '24', and null.

     You can specify not to display empty values by setting "array('empty' => false)" in the attributes parameter.
 It will also